-

 Mindfulness Meditation

 What exactly is mindfulness meditation?
 First, let’s look at the word mindfulness.
-Have you ever gotten lost in thought?
-Do you find yourself thinking about an event in the recent past and going over all the details?
+Have you ever gotten so lost in thought that you’ve forgotten where you are or what you’re doing?
+Do you find yourself thinking about an event from the recent past and going over all the details?
 Do you replay old scenes over and over again, getting pulled into those past emotions?
 Or what about making up scenarios and obsessively playing out scenes of the future that haven’t even happened?

-Now, can you imagine living a life where you’re always living in the past or future – never in the present?
+Can you imagine living a life where you’re always living in the past or future—never in the present moment?

 This is where mindfulness comes in.

 Mindfulness is conscious awareness of the present moment through an unattached, objective, and unemotional lens.
-Mindfulness allows you to notice when your thoughts have strayed and to gently return them to this present moment.
-The key here is that you don’t judge yourself for your straying thoughts; it happens to everyone.
+Mindfulness allows you to notice when your thoughts have strayed and gently return them to this present moment.
+The key here is that you don’t judge yourself for your straying thoughts.
 You can simply notice that you’re having a thought and then release it without judgment.

 A common analogy is to think of it as clouds passing over you in the sky.
-Imagine you’re laying on the ground looking up at a perfectly blue sky, and a cloud passes above you.
+Imagine you’re lying on the ground looking up at a perfectly blue sky, and a cloud passes over you.
 “Look, there’s a cloud,” you think.
 Then it floats out of your vision, and you let it go without attachment.

-In mindfulness meditation, you’re not trying to rid your head of thoughts; you simply notice with objective awareness when you’re having a thought, and then you let it go and return to this present moment.
+That’s kind of how it works with your thoughts.
+In mindfulness meditation, you’re not trying to rid your head of thoughts; you simply notice with objective awareness when you’re having a thought, and then you let it pass over you and return to this present moment.

 So how exactly do you stay grounded in this present moment?